ellenfkh/project/documents/description.md

 ## Motivation

-When reading a book series, watching a TV show, or keeping track of one`s own family tree, there are a lot of people and characters to keep track of.
+When reading a book series, watching a TV show, or keeping track of one's own family tree, there are a lot of people and characters to keep track of.
 Many of these characters will be connected, most obviously by way of familial relationships, and these connections are often of interest --- obviously in the